IL MATTO - THE FOOL

 The leftmost card is an early 17th Century Tarocchino di Bologna, actually conserved in the French National Library.
 The two following cards are conserved in the British Museum.
 The second card is from a Minchiate deck produced in the 17th Century in Bologna and the last one is from a Tarocchino deck created between 1660 and 1665 by Giuseppe Mitelli, in order of the Bentivoglio, a wealthy Bolognese family.

 The Tarocchino Fool is similar in conception to the Fool on the Ambras Hofamterspiel and the Minchiate Fool seams inspired by the Este cards.
 The Fool made by Giuseppe Mitelli is a original artistic production, not based on existing cards.
 We see a dancing Fool with one bare foot and one bare shoulder.
-In his hand a stick with on top a device that is turning with the wind.
+In his hand, he holds a stick with on top a device that is turning with the wind.

-The 18th Century is caracterized by a stabilization in the different existing models.
+The 18th Century is characterized by a stabilization in the different existing models.
 The Tarot is expanding all over Europe.
 Most decks are based on existing decks (especially the Tarot de Marseille) as we will see in the next examples of 18th Century Fools.